JBLanier/LazyWeather-for-iOS/README.md

 # LazyWeather-for-iOS

 Thanks for your interest!
-Check back in a week for a finished beta release!

-Lazy Weather is still in developement.
+WeatherLazy is in Beta!

+If you'd like to test it out yourself, send an email to johnblanier@gmail.com and I can send you an Apple Testflight invitation!

+WeatherLazy Team consists of UC Santa Barbara Students John B. Lanier, and Arthur Pan (check us out under "contributors")

-Arthur Pan and I have spent the last month learning how to work with iOS and the past week working on LazyWeather.
+We spent last month learning how to work with iOS and the past week working on LazyWeather.

 So far we have implemented the data fetching process and as well as the UI for the home view.